 The main purpose of every Christian school according to St. John Baptist de La Salle is to rear children in accordance with the teachings of Christ as found in the gospel.
 Thus, DLSZ, as an academic community, fosters not only academic excellence but also the spiritual and moral maturity of the individual.

-The Lasallian values of Faith, Service, and Communion in Mission guide the DLSZ students and employees in their daily interaction in and outside the school.
+The traditional Lasallian core values of Faith, Zeal for Service, and Communion in Mission guide the students of De La Salle Santiago Zobel School in their daily interaction in and outside the school.